 When you have big dreams of travel but no way to achieve them with your current income and expenses, it is easy to feel frustrated.
 It is way too tempting to give up.

 But there is no need to give up, because travel may be possible for you even with a low income.
-Look for ways to earn extra money and cut expenses, and check into cheap travel opportunities.
+Look for ways to earn extra money, cut expenses, and check into cheap travel opportunities.
 Think about saving, investing, and getting a travel credit card.
+Another option is to look into what’s the best bank to avoid ATM fees while traveling so you can avoid unnecessary fees while traveling as well.
 All of these methods combined could give you what you need to start travelling the world sooner than you think!